1949 Philippine Senate election

 Elections for the members of the Senate were held on November 8, 1949 in the Philippines.

 While President Elpidio Quirino won a full term as President of the Philippines after the death of President Manuel Roxas in 1948, and his running mate, Senator Fernando Lopez won as Vice President, their Liberal Party won all of the contested seats in the Senate.
 Despite factions created in the administration party, Quirino won a satisfactory vote from the public.

 It was the only time in Philippine history where the duly elected president, vice president and senators all came from the same party, the Liberal Party.

 Carlos P. Romulo and Marvin M. Gray, publisher of the Manila Evening News, accuse Quirino in their book The Magsaysay Story (The John Day Company, 1956, updated - with an additional chapter on Magsaysay's death - re-edition by Pocket Books, Special Student Edition, SP-18, December 1957) of widespread fraud and intimidation of the opposition by military action, calling it the "dirty election".

+Electoral system

+Philippine Senate elections are held via plurality block voting with staggered elections, with the country as an at-large district.
+The Senate has 24 seats, of which 8 seats are up every 2 years.
+The eight seats up were won by the 9th to 16th placed candidates in 1946; each voter has eight votes and can vote up to eight names, of which the eight candidates with the most votes winning the election.